p4lang/p4c/docs/JSON_format.md

 We recommend using 0 for the core library error `NoError`, but this is not strictly necessary.
 Note that the value `2**31 - 1` is reserved and cannot be assigned by the compiler.

+### `enums`

+Its is a JSON array of all the enums declared in the P4 program (enum declarations were introduced in P4_16).
+Each array item has the following
+attributes:
+- `name`: name of the enum, as it appears in the p4 program
+- `entries`: a JSON array of all the constants declared inside the enum.
+Each array item is itself an array with exactly 2 elements: the name of the enum constant as it appears in the P4 program and an integer value in the range `[0, 2**31 - 1)`.
+It is up to the compiler to assign a *unique* integer value (unique with respect to the other constants in the enum) to each enum constant; if the enum constant is used in an expression in the P4 program, it is up to the compiler to consistently replace each reference with its assigned value when producing the bmv2 JSON.
+This is very similar to how we handle [errors] (#errors).

 ### `parsers`